Hello, I’m Ernest

 For 15 years, I worked with high-level leaders to navigate strategy, innovation and digital transformation.
 My clients included organizations like Yamaha, Shure, Parks Canada, Intact Insurance, and Brookfield.

-I designed and taught university courses and national strategy certifications, delivered keynotes at 100+ events, and founded a podcast conference.
+I designed and taught university courses and national digital strategy certifications, delivered keynotes at 100+ events, and founded a podcast conference.

 My projects have been featured in Forbes, USA Today, HubSpot, Smart Insights, CBC, GlobalTV and Canadian Business.
 In 2017, I delivered a TEDx talk on digital addiction.

-My wife Stacey, our daughter Ariella and I moved to Victoria, BC in mid-2020.
-In my free time, I enjoy trail running, collecting fountain pens, restoring straight razors, lifting heavy objects, and I’m currently learning watercolour.
+My wife Stacey, our daughter Ariella and I live in beautiful Victoria, BC.
+In my free time, I enjoy trail running, road biking, collecting fountain pens, restoring straight razors, lifting heavy objects, and I’m currently learning watercolour.

 I lived through civil war when I was 11.
 I’ve been shot at.
 I’ve been fired and laid off.
 I lost friends and loved ones to motorcycle accidents and cancer.

 I expect a lot of others, but I expect more of myself.
 I experienced anxiety, burnout, and depression.
 I chased one achievement after another, only to feel empty right after.

-I’ve also coached CEOs, founders, and senior leaders through career transitions, divorce, burnout, self-doubt, and taking over new teams.
+I’ve also coached CEOs, founders, and senior leaders through career transitions, divorce, burnout, self-doubt, creating new companies, and taking over new teams.
 I helped them rise to the best version of themselves and face what they’ve been hiding from.

 I know what it feels like to be a high performer who willingly takes the weight of the world on their shoulders.
 I know what it’s like to yearn for meaning and to have no guideposts in front of you.

 This is why I approach my work as a craft and a calling.
 I study coaching, psychology, and neuroscience.
 I invest in research and learning from the best in the world.
-Every year, I build my own professional development curriculum.
+Every year, I build my own professional development curriculum so that I can serve more powerfully.

 Most importantly, this is why I practise being present with my family and don’t let precious moments slip through my fingers anymore.